 Frequently, change becomes harder when the organization starts to turn around.
 At Chrysler, the pace of change dropped off dramatically when profits started to appear regularly, and Bob Eaton began to fatten middle management again, adding layers between line workers and decision makers.
 Complacency is an ever-present danger when changes start to take effect.

 The example of Chrysler also shows that cultural change, though powerful, is always subject to the whims of senior leaders.
-In the late 1990s, Chrysler CEO Robert Eaton chose to sell the company to Daimler-Benz (at an immense personal profit).
-Strong leaders dropped away or were asked to resign, and Chrysler reverted to "old-style" behavior: massive, simple cost-cutting, lack of clear and honest communication, and concentrating on short-term fixes rather than more constructive long-term investments.
+After the sale to Daimler-Benz, strong leaders dropped away or were asked to resign, and Chrysler reverted to massive, simple cost-cutting, lack of clear and honest communication, and using short-term fixes.

 There is a great deal of literature on cultural change, but successful efforts generally involve the services of an experienced consultant to provide some guidance and unbiased feedback.
 As the Chrysler example shows, vigilance by the senior leaders and process owners is also required over the long term.